in-async/AdColony-Android-SDK-wiki-ja/Updating-From-1.9.x.md

 slightly:
   * `getV4VCName():String --­> getRewardName():String`
   * `getV4VCAmount():int --­> getRewardAmount():int`
-10. The following application tag should be added to your AndroidManifest.xml:
+10. The following should be added to your application tag in your AndroidManifest.xml:
 ```xml
 android:hardwareAccelerated="true"
 ```